 TechNet offers its members a wide variety of engagement opportunities.
 National and state capital fly-ins, roundtable forums, networking receptions, delegation tours, and company visits are just a few examples of the events that foster relationship-building and dialogue among those on the front lines of innovation and public policy.

 Core Annual Events

-TechNet Day: On April 4, 2019, CEOs, founders, and senior executives from TechNet member companies attended a full day of high-level meetings with the most influential leaders in Washington, D.C., including 43 members of the House and Senate, and the Trump Administration.
+TechNet Day: Each year, TechNet's federal team hosts TechNet Day in Washington, D.C.
+On April 4, 2019, CEOs, founders, and senior executives from TechNet member companies attended a full day of high-level meetings with the most influential leaders in Washington, D.C., including 43 members of the House and Senate, and the Trump Administration.
 The day began with a live interview on CNBC as two TechNet executives laid out our policy priorities for the day's meetings.
 Each of the White House and Capitol Hill meetings included robust discussions on these top priorities.
-TechNet Day 2020 will be held in Washington, D.C. in March.
+TechNet Day 2020 will take place later in the year.

 State Policy Conference: TechNet’s 2019 State Policy Conference was held on November 13-15 in Austin, Texas.
 Each year, the State Policy Conference brings together senior state-oriented government affairs professionals from member companies with key state policymakers from across the country and TechNet’s 50-state policy and advocacy team to explore the leading issues facing the industry in the states.
 Panel discussions and networking opportunities allow participants to better understand the state-of-play, build working relationships, and set TechNet’s agenda for the coming year.